COVID-19 Temporary Paid Leave Program

 COVID-19 Temporary Paid Leave Program to help bridge the gap left by the Families First Coronavirus Relief Act.
 This $30 million program was established with money received from the federal government to help Oregon respond to the COVID-19 pandemic.

-Funds have been dispersed to every county in Oregon.
+Funds have been dispersed to people in almost every Oregon county.

 If you need to quarantine or self-isolate because of COVID-19 exposure or are experiencing symptoms, but do not qualify for COVID-19-related paid sick leave (or do not have access to COVID-19-related paid time off), this program may help provide financial assistance.